-The UbiLife was started from a small laboratory of Ajou University, Republic of Korea in 2012, it was opened by Dr. Teemu H. Laine.
+The UbiLife was started from a small laboratory of Ajou University, the Republic of Korea in 2012, was opened by Dr. Teemu H. Laine.
 Since 2012, we accepted students who came from several countries, and they graduated.
-Furthermore, Dr. Teemu invited talented professors into UbiLife as an advisors.
+Furthermore, Dr. Teemu invited talented professors into UbiLife as advisors.

 In 2017, Dr. Teemu moved his professorship from Ajou University to Luleå University of Technology.
-Since that time, The UbiLife could be evolve to be international researching group.
+Since that time, The UbiLife could evolve to be an international researching group.

 – Jungryul Seo